dannyriso/Homework-5-gridpi/readme.txt

 These runtimes aren't representative of O(npoints^2).
-When npoints increases by a factor of 10, runtime should increase by a factor of 1000, which obviously doesn't happen.
-It does take progressively more time to compute as npoints increases, just not at the predicted rate.
+When npoints increases by a factor of 10, runtime should increase by a factor of 100, which obviously doesn't happen except loosely when npoints increases from 100 to 1000.
+It does take progressively more time to compute as npoints increases, just ot at the predicted rate.

 Creating a new constexpr function which ran at compile time resulted in the following runtimes: